 Other names: stripey, Tasmanian trumpeter

-Season: Closed season 1 September-31 October each year.
+Season: Closed season 1 September - 31 October inclusive each year.
 See the

 Commercial Fishing Seasons page.

 Identifying features: Striped trumpeter are an elongate, flat-bodied, white to pale greenish-yellow fish with three longitudinal stripes along the upper half of their body.
 They have a pointed snout and their fins are bright yellow.